 8 app design principles for localising in China

 How could Euro-centric apps be redesigned to better suit the preferences of consumers in China?
-We've identified 8 key design principles.
+We've identified some key design principles.

 In our previous report, we explored Chinese and SEA superapp trends and outlined some experience principles we observed.
 To take our insights further, we've applied these findings to two industries: e-commerce and payments.